 Infants can be the most challenging age group to make the diagnosis of eosinophilic esophagitis since babies cannot describe the symptoms they are experiencing.

-Frequent vomiting is a very common symptom of EE in babies.
+Frequent vomiting is a very common symptom of EoE in babies.
 It can occur with every meal or several times throughout the day and night.
-Acid reflux disease, also known as gastroesophageal reflux disease (GERD,) also presents with frequent vomiting, so it can be quite difficult to tell the difference between a severe case of acid reflux and EE.
-Howeve, acid reflux disease is a much more common condition seen in infants so it usually is the first diagnosis that should be considered.
-One clue that your baby’s vomiting is due to eosinophilic esophagitis rather that GERD is that EE should not respond to anti-reflux medications.
+Acid reflux disease, also known as gastroesophageal reflux disease (GERD,) also presents with frequent vomiting, so it can be quite difficult to tell the difference between a severe case of acid reflux and EoE.
+However, acid reflux disease is a much more common condition seen in infants so it usually is the first diagnosis that should be considered.
+One clue that your baby’s vomiting is due to eosinophilic esophagitis rather that GERD is that EoE should not respond to anti-reflux medications.
 Common anti-reflux drugs include H2 Blockers such as ranitidine (Zantac) or cimetidine (Pepcid) and Proton Pump Inhibitors (PPIs) such as such as omeprazole (Prilosec) or lansoprazole (Prevacid).